fiachra369/SQA.Assignment/CodingStandards.md

 	}
 ```

 The importance of coding standards needs no explanation.
-Heres a quick anecdote.
+Here's a quick anecdote.

-The following quotes is taken from What’s Your Worst Experience with a Coding Standard?(https://blog.submain.com/worst-experience-coding-standard/) an article from Erik Dietrich
+The following quote is taken from What’s Your Worst Experience with a Coding Standard?(https://blog.submain.com/worst-experience-coding-standard/) an article from Erik Dietrich

-> Absent a coding standard, you can wind up with a confusing hodgepodge of code.?
-It starts to resemble some medieval map of > Europe with fiefdoms and a sprawl of local dialects.?
-“Oh, that’s Dave’s code.? ?Good luck trying to understand that — Dave > LOVES Hungarian notation and is allergic to white space.”
+> Absent a coding standard, you can wind up with a confusing hodgepodge of code.
+It starts to resemble some medieval map of Europe with fiefdoms and a sprawl of local dialects.
+“Oh, that’s Dave’s code ?
+Good luck trying to understand that — Dave LOVES Hungarian notation and is allergic to white space.”
 Dont want to be Dave ?
 Follow our coding standards handbook.
 You wont regret it!

 ![Getting Started](https://i.postimg.cc/HLtY6fXS/web-designer-developer-jokes-humour-funny-32.jpg)